ArnoldGrosberg/booking-system/README.md

 ```

 ## Running the app
-To Visit App, just open the index.html in your app folder.
+To visit the App, just open the index.html in your app folder.